How “Alice” went astray (DeDisneyfication, Part 7A)

-Though far from a disaster it has to have felt like one to a Disney shop that had just bet big and won on Cinderella—if Cinderella had failed, the studio, already heavily in debt, would likely have been shuttered.
+Though far from a disaster it has to have felt like one to the Disney shop after betting big and winning on Cinderella—if the film had failed, the studio, already heavily in debt, would likely have been shuttered.
 Walt seems to have been something of a gambler, as this is a common refrain throughout his career.
-Even though the earlier films like Pinocchio, Fantasia, and Bambi had been bombs initially, they would soon come to be recognized as classics, with multiple theatrical rereleases.
+Even though earlier films, like Pinocchio, Fantasia, and Bambi had bombed initially, they would soon come to be recognized as classics, with multiple theatrical rereleases.
 But not Alice.

 Alice was just not very good.
-Walt put down the failure to the titular character, saying she had no “warmth”.
-I can’t say that I disagree with Disney’s assessment—in order to avoid narration, his Alice talks a lot more than she does in Lewis Carroll’s books, dialogue which lacks purposefulness as well, and makes us question what motivates her.
-The studio’s reductivism also makes an appearance—Alice follows the White Rabbit hoping that he’s late for a party, rather than due to simple human curiosity and impulsiveness in the original.
+Walt put the failure down to the titular character, saying she had no “warmth”.¹ I can’t say I disagree with Disney’s assessment—in order to avoid narration, his Alice talks a lot more than she does in Lewis Carroll’s books, dialogue which lacks purposefulness as well, and makes us question her motives.
+The studio’s reductivism also makes an appearance—Alice follows the White Rabbit, hoping he’s going to a party, rather than due to simple human curiosity and impulsiveness in the original.

 In fact, there’s very little preamble to the book’s adventures: Alice is almost immediately thrown into a strange world.
 This effectively makes her an easily relatable cipher—we’re right there with her just as lost and confused.
 Or in my case, slightly more so, with a linguistic disadvantage in understanding what I’d later come to recognize as the idiom of roughly a century previous and halfway around the planet.

 As to the Disney film, Walt’s comment could simply be expanded to the whole of it: nearly none of the characters are interesting, endearing, or appealing.
-Events from both of the Carroll books are thrown together in a nonsensical jumble, the songs are mainly mediocre boildowns of the original’s fantastic poetry—along with many others, I can still recite much of Carroll’s poetry by heart—and its quirky charms replaced with over-the-top wackiness.
+Events from both Carroll books are thrown together into a nonsensical jumble, the songs are mainly mediocre boildowns of the original fantastic poetry—along with many others, I can still recite much of Carroll’s poetry by heart—and its quirky charms replaced with over-the-top wackiness.

-One of the animators, Ward Kimball, characterized what he saw as the central problem with the production thus:
+One of the animators, Ward Kimball, characterized what he saw as the central problem with the production thus:²

 [I]t suffered from too many cooks—directors.
 Here was a case of five directors each trying to top the other guy and make his sequence the biggest and craziest in the show.
 This had a self-canceling effect on the final product.